UK tour for talent contest winners of "The Voice"

-LONDON The winners of the television singing contest show "The Voice" and seven finalists will go on an 11-date tour in Britain in September, the concert promoters said on Tuesday.
+LONDON May 1 The winners of the British television singing contest show "The Voice" and seven finalists will go on an 11-date tour in Britain in September, the concert promoters said on Tuesday.

 "You've watched them in the blind auditions, seen them sing their hearts out in the battles, supported them, tweeted them, now it's your chance to see for yourself the singer who is eventually crowned champion of the show and the seven fellow finalists," concert promoters Live Nation, Global Music & Talent Agency and Creative Artists Agency said in a statement.